Ajisai

-It is also known as the Experimental Geodetic Satellite (EGS), as it carried the Experimental Geodetic Payload (EGP).
+It is also known as the Experimental Geodetic Satellite (EGS), as it carries the Experimental Geodetic Payload (EGP).

 History

 EGP was launched from the Tanegashima Space Center on August 12, 1986 at 20:45 GMT (August 13, 05:45 local time).
 The launch vehicle was the first H-I rocket.
 After launch, the spacecraft was given the International Designator 1986-061A and Satellite Catalog Number 16908.

 Structure

 EGP is entirely passive, and operates by reflecting sunlight or ground-based lasers.
 The satellite is a 685-kg hollow sphere with a diameter of 2.15 meters, and the surface is covered with 318 mirrors for reflecting sunlight and 1436 corner reflectors for reflecting laser beams.
 The mirrors are 10x10 inches, and the corner reflectors are one inch in diameter and grouped into 120 laser reflection assemblies.

 Orbit

-EGP is in a nearly circular orbit at an altitude of approximately 1488 km, close to the (not firmly defined) boundary between low Earth orbit and medium Earth orbit.
+EGS is in a nearly circular orbit at an altitude of approximately 1488 km, close to the (not firmly defined) boundary between low Earth orbit and medium Earth orbit.
 The orbital period is 116 minutes, and the orbital inclination is 50 degrees.